 What Is a Research Analyst?

-A research analyst works with businesses or organizations to understand their needs better, then uses data to solve them.
+In Data Analytics, a research analyst works with businesses or organizations to understand their needs better, then uses data to solve them.

 They work closely with businesses and their clients to better understand their needs and what will bring them value.
 Then, they use this information to create reports that help companies decide how best to move forward with their products or services.